jtbennett/create-ts-project/README.md

 ## Alternatives

 A million boilerplate repos and create-\* scripts are out there.
 You may find others more to your liking.
 This one is set up the way I like to work.
 I'll be thrilled if someone else finds it helpful.

+The [RomeJS](https://romefrontend.dev/) and [Deno](https://deno.land/) projects are also addressing some of the same pain points.
+They each take the approach of building their own integrated set of tools: TypeScript compiler, linter, formatter, bundler, etc. I'm looking forward to using them, but they are each in the early stages of development.

 ## License